prashantverma2703/Space-ex/README.md

 ### Project objectives:
 The project aims to offers a single page application which enables user to browse through summarized data of SpaceEx programs use filter utility to refine data based on categories like data, landing, launch etc.

+### Approach
+* A simple MVC methodology is applied using AngularJS.
+* Three main functionalities, which are - select filter, prepare url for api call and call api to load data are identified.
+* For every filter apply action on UI, 'applyFilter' function is called which accepts the type of filter and the value as arguments and binds the data with the filter variables.
+* The 'applyFilter' function then triggers 'callData' function to use ES6 template literals to prepare api url as per the filter requirement and set it to the url variable.
+* This triggers 'apiCall' function to make an http get request to fetch data as per the desired filters and set it to result variable.
+* The result variable is two way binded and hence it reflects in view.
+* Media queries are used to cater all standard device screen sizes.
+* Null data is handled to show info messages - 'Not Available' & 'Image Not Available'.

 ### Built With
 * AngulasJS - Javascript FrameWork
 * HTML - Markup Language